Mitch McConnell: Other

 In 1997, McConnell founded the James Madison Center for Free Speech, a legal-defense organization based in Washington, D.C.
 He was inducted into the Sons of the American Revolution on March 1, 2013.
 He is on the Board of Selectors of Jefferson Awards for Public Service.

-In 2018, the OpenSecrets website ranked McConnell one of the wealthiest members of the U.S. Senate, with a net worth of more than $25 million.
-His personal wealth grew in 2008, when he and his wife received a gift worth about $5 million to about $25 million from her father, James S. C. Chao, after the death of his wife.
+In 2018, OpenSecrets ranked McConnell as one of the wealthiest members of the U.S. Senate, with a net worth of more than $34 million.
+In 2008, he and his wife received a gift worth between $5 million and $25 million from her father, James S. C. Chao.
+The gift followed the death of Ruth Mulan Chu Chao, McConnell's mother-in-law.
+Estimates place McConnell's net worth in excess of $65 million as of 2026.

 In popular culture

+During his 2014 campaign, McConnell was lampooned for posting campaign B-roll footage online for use by allied PACs, "a practice circumventing campaign finance rules barring coordination used by both Republicans and Democrats", today identified as one of the "magic signals" used to help define red-boxing.
+Comedian/talk show host Jon Stewart, sarcastically interpreting the B-rolls as an invitation to make a "game" out of setting the footage to humorously fitting songs for which he provided his own examples, termed this practice "McConnelling", and encouraged his viewers to participate.
+Having gone viral, different takes of the meme from various internet posters received hundreds of thousands of views on YouTube, which satirically interspersed the B-roll with footage from sitcoms and movies and with popular music.